jamiehand/jamiehand.github.io/projects/black-womens-relationships-with-men/index.md

 This project provides a look at Black women's individual autonomy in their romantic relationships with men in four eras from the late 19th century to the present, through the analysis of one pop culture artifact from each era, along with scholarly texts.
+Over the course of the past century and a half, pop culture has portrayed certain tropes of Black womanhood that have been present for centuries, at least since the time of 16th-century travelogues by European men visiting Africa.
+Since then, blues, Black Arts, and current media have simultaneously been sites of perpetuation of these stereotypes, as well as sites of resistance and defiance of dominant stereotypes of Black womanhood.

+Here I focus especially on the agency and autonomy of Black women in making decisions about their romantic lives with men, and in narrating their own stories through media.
+To best understand the progression of my argument, start by clicking the "Slavery" section below, and follow through to the end by clicking the "Next" button at the bottom of each page.

+This site was created
-It was created in December 2016, as a culminating project for my Black Womanhood in Popular Culture class with Professor J Finley of Middlebury College.
+in December 2016, as a
+culminating project for my Black Womanhood in Popular Culture class with Professor J Finley of Middlebury College.
 Thank you for everything, Professor Finley!

 <table class="bw-overview-table">
   <tr>